Yaniv Yacoby

 prof_pic.png

+Before joining Wellesley, I was a postdoctoral fellow at the Nock Lab in the Department of Psychology at Harvard University and Mass General Hospital.
 I completed my Ph.D. in Machine Learning at the Data to Actionable Knowledge Lab (DtAK) at Harvard, working with Professor Finale Doshi-Velez.
 I had the pleasure of interning with the Biomedical-ML team at Microsoft Research New England (Summer 2021).
-Before joining DtAK, I received a Master’s of Music in Contemporary Improvisation from the New England Conservatory (2016) and a Bachelor’s of Arts in Computer Science from Harvard University (2015).
+Lastly, I received a Master’s of Music in Contemporary Improvisation from the New England Conservatory (2016) and a Bachelor’s of Arts in Computer Science from Harvard University (2015).
 I am currently a performing musician.

 Selected Publications